-You may receive numerous benefits by donating land or buildings to the Wild Land Trust, including a Current Market Value Tax Deduction.
+You may receive numerous benefits by donating land or buildings to the Wild Land Trust or one of our partners, including a Current Market Value Tax Deduction.
 We can typically handle the entire transfer, relieving you from ongoing upkeep, hassles, property taxes, and liabilities.

 How do I determine my tax benefit?

 Generally, our donors are able to deduct 100% of the fair market value of donated land if they have held it for over one year.
 Market-value donation deductions are typically allowed up to 30% of a taxpayer’s adjusted-gross-income (50% for cost-basis donations).
 Contributions in excess of the annual limits may typically be carried forward up to five years.
 Other rules apply so this simplified description should not be interpreted as legal or financial advice; we can not provide tax advice specific to your case so please see IRS publication 526, Form 8283, and consult your tax preparer for details.

 Do I have to pay fees or closing costs?

 No. Unlike selling a property, you do not have to pay fees or closing costs for your donation.
 However, if you choose to claim a tax deduction of more than $5000, the IRS requires a qualified professional appraisal.
 If you already have a recent qualified appraisal you will not need another.